The Scratching Post

 The Every-So-Often Gardener

-The, let's pivot to a different kind of gardener—the every-so-often gardener.
-That’s me.
+Let's pivot to a different kind of gardener—the every-so-often gardener.
 Unlike Justin Quayle, my approach to gardening (and writing) is sporadic and somewhat whimsical.
 I fancy myself a gardener, but my plants might argue otherwise.
 They endure periods of intense care followed by stretches of benign neglect.
 Much like my garden, my writing career has its peaks and valleys.
+Although, I tend to be overly critical of myself.
+I might write more often than I care to admit.

 When it comes to writing, the parallels to gardening are hard to ignore.
 Both pursuits require patience, attention, and a nurturing spirit.
 Just as gardens need sunlight, water, and care, books need inspiration, effort, and revision.
 The process of nurturing a story from a seed of an idea to a fully-fledged novel is much like watching a plant grow from a tiny sprout to a majestic bloom.